tooget/Fund-NAV-Calculator/README.md

 # Fund-NAV-Calculator
-Calculation for Fund NAV focused on Derivatives.
+Calculator for Fund NAV focused on Derivatives.

 ## Summary
 ### 1. Purpose